-Guidelines for content: what is okay to publish in Apple News and what isn't
+Guidelines for Content: What Is Okay to Publish in Apple News and What Isn't

-- FB video embeds are not supported.
+- Facebook video embeds are not supported.

 - Facebook post embeds are supported.

-- Tweet embeds are supported too.
+- Twitter embeds are supported.

-- Instagram post embeds can also be used because they are supported.
+- Instagram post embeds are supported.

-Apple News' Native Stats
+Apple News's Native Stats

-When you click on the videos section in the JW Player Admin Dashboard and scroll to the very bottom, they mention: " These metrics do not include videos hosted on third-party websites such as YouTube and Vimeo."
+When you click on the videos section in the JW Player Admin Dashboard and scroll to the very bottom of the page, they say that " These metrics do not include videos hosted on third-party websites such as YouTube and Vimeo."

-- How to monetize Apple News
+How to Monetize Apple News